 The arrangement can result in substantial problems if things go wrong, especially because of something known as "regulatory arbitrage."
-In such a case, a brokerage house plays by the rules of the United States or the rules of the United Kingdom and can effectively remove any or all limits to a number of rehypothecated assets it has access to, in order to borrow money and fund its own risky bets on stocks, bonds, commodities, options, or derivatives.
+In such a case, a brokerage house plays by the rules of the United States or the United Kingdom and can effectively remove any or all limits to a number of rehypothecated assets to which it has access, in order to borrow money and fund its own risky bets on stocks, bonds, commodities, options, or derivatives.
 When this happens, it is known as hyper-hypothecation.